JCMexplains/writing-for-success-2023/textbook.md

 The same is happening to *they*.
 It used to be an error to write "A student must study if they want a good grade."
 Instead, you had to write "A student must study if he or she wants a good grade."

 But according to many linguists, **singular they** is now part of Standard English.
+The American Psychological Association has endorsed singular they in the latest (2019) version of its *Publication Manual*.
+(See **Chapter 13** for more on the APA and its style rules.)

 > **Correct** (as of about ten years ago): If **a student** (sing.) wants to return a book to the bookstore, **they** (both sing. and plur.) must have a receipt.